The Benefits of a

 This document outlines your wishes and gives a person (or persons) of your choice authority to make decisions regarding your health care if you are still living but lack the capacity to make your own decisions due to an accident or illness.

-Real Property Transfer Deed
+Trust Transfer Deed

 Trust Transfer Deeds necessary to properly transfer ownership of your real property to you Revocable Living Trust.
 These documents create the legal assignment of your property from you as individual or married persons, to you as Trustee(s) of your Trust.